 Finnish Cultural and Academic Institutes

-The institutes are non-governmental bodies and each institute is maintained by a foundation.
-Each institute's purpose and tasks are outlined in the responsible foundation's rules.
-The activities of academic institutes emphasise the promotion of science and research, but the institutes also organise cultural programmes.
-The Ministry of Education and Culture grants annual operating grants to the foundations that maintain the institutes.
-The ministry also holds information exchange negotiations with the foundations and institutes.
+The institutes are civil society actors and organisations of general interest run by a private foundation, fund or association.
+Each institute has its own established purpose, which is based on the rules of the organisation that maintains it.
+In their activities, the academic institutes focus on promoting science and research, but they also organise cultural programmes.
+The Ministry of Education and Culture awards annual grants to the foundations that maintain the institutes.
+The Ministry also holds discussions to exchange information with the foundations and institutes.

 Finland has cultural and academic institutes in Athens, Beirut, Berlin, Brussels, Budapest, Copenhagen, London, Madrid, New York, Oslo, Paris, Rome, Stockholm, St. Petersburg, Tallinn and Tartu, and Tokyo.

 In addition to institutes operating abroad, there is a Swedish-Finnish Cultural Centre (Hanaholmen) in Espoo that works to develop co-operation between Finland and Sweden in all areas of society.

 Riitta Heinämaa, kulttuuriasiainneuvos

 Ministry of Education and Culture, Kulttuuri- ja taidepolitiikan osasto (KUPO), Division for Copyright Policy and Audiovisual Culture Telephone:0295330090